 The New York native put his everything into this emotional thriller about assassinated civil-rights leader Medgar Evers.
 His attempt at a Mississippi accent is threadbare though, and seems to come and go, becoming more obvious on some words and completely absent on others.

 3. Varsity Blues - Paul Walker

 Although most people give James "I DON'T WANT.
-YER LAHF."
-Van Der Beek credit for the worst accent in this film, Paul Walker's is actually worse.
+YER LAHF" Van Der Beek credit for the worst accent in Varsity Blues, Paul Walker's is actually worse.
 Except for his trademark staccato elocution, Van Der Beek's portrayal of a North Texas accent is pretty dead-on, whereas Walker's thinly disguised California surfer accent is pretty obvious.
 Seems like he could have spent a few more hours with the dialect coach, and Van Der Beek, maybe a few less.

 2. Con Air - Nicolas Cage

 Set aside the horrible name of this equally horrible movie, and you'll still be cringing at native New Yorker Nic Cage's awful travesty of an Alabama accent.
 He reportedly worked with a dialect coach before filming, which makes his complete and utter failure even sadder.